SIMOGroup/AdapConTOPCoatedStructNonperiodicInfill/README.md

 # Introduction
-We in this work developed a direct multiscale topology optimization method for additive manufacturing (AM) of coated structures with nonperiodic infill by employing an adaptive mapping technique of adaptive geometric components Structure of AdapConTOPCoatedStructNonperiodicInfill package:
+We propose a new multiscale topology optimization approach for the direct and simultaneous design of lattice materials, without material homogenization at the microscale, using adaptive geometric components.
+The adaptive geometric components are projected onto macro- and micro-element density fields to calculate the effective densities of grid elements.
+Macro-and microstructures are simultaneously optimized, considering the load and boundary conditions of the overall structure without any additional constraints.
+Structure of AdapConTOPCoatedStructNonperiodicInfill package:
 1. MainProgram: main program for running topology optimization problems.
 2. Other functions are given in subfolders.